nikhilpark/igtools/README.md

 Some Itools fro Instagram

-// igt.py - A tool which makes use of Beautiful soup to display profile picture and basic information of any instagram profile/
+// igt.py - A tool which makes use of Beautiful soup to display profile picture and basic information of any instagram profile //

                          USAGE:-
                      python ig.py